M1 - Modeling and Numerical Analysis (MANU)

 Objectives

-Prepare for advanced second year concepts with the following objectives:
+Prepare for advanced second-year concepts with the following objectives in mind:

-To train doctors or, more generally, scientists capable of interacting in a multi-disciplinary context
+Training doctors or, more generally, scientists capable of interacting in a multidisciplinary context

-Respond to the demand from R&D centers of large companies/EPICs for engineer-doctors capable of intervening in a simulator's calculation core
+Responding to the demand from R&D centers at large companies/public industrial and commercial establishments for engineers with doctorates who are capable of working on a simulator's computing core.

-To give openings to new fields of application of scientific computing (environment, health, etc.)
+Provide insights into new fields of application for scientific computing (environment, health, etc.)

 Read more